ClarityNLP/ClarityNLP/docs/index.rst

 ClarityNLP is a clinical NLP platform developed for the purpose of analyzing and aggregating clinical text to extract complex, computed phenotypes.
 ClarityNLP combines NLP techniques and libraries with a powerful query language, NLPQL, to identify patients and their clinical observations, extracted from text.
 ClarityNLP gives you insights into clinical (and other) text without a lot of custom configuration, and NLPQL lets you write your own definitions to find the patients and features that are relevant to your project.

-ClarityNLP's NLP engine is built in Python, powered by Luigi, using spaCy and other NLP libraries.
-We have provided a Docker Compose configuration to integrate all the services ClarityNLP uses, or you can run standalone.
-To begin exploring ClarityNLP, follow the Quick Start guide below or read the full documentation here.

 Documentation